Etaash-mathamsetty/RCJLine2022/libraries/Motors/README.md

 Motor::getTicks()
 Motor::resetTicks()

-#define MOTORSOFF //to disable motors
+#define MOTORSOFF //to disable motors (place before inclusion in your file)